Traveling Infection Prevention Nurse Jobs

 Yes!
 Nurses can pursue a certification in infection management and control.
 This credential, known as the Certification in Infection Prevention and Control (CIC), is administered by the Certification Board of Infection Control and Epidemiology, Inc. (CBIC).
 It is not mandatory but highly recommended as it validates the nurse's expertise in preventing and controlling infection and infectious disease.

-Continuous professional development and recertification every five years ensure an infection control nurse stays current with the best practices in this vital field.
+Continuous professional development and recertification every five years ensures that you remain competitive for infection control nurse jobs.

 Where are infection control nurse jobs available?

 Hospitals, both large and small, often employ registered nurses with infectious disease control experience to maintain rigorous infection control standards across different units.
-Long-term care facilities and rehabilitation centers also need their expertise to protect vulnerable populations from potential infections.
-Infection prevention nurses can also find opportunities in outpatient clinics and ambulatory care centers, where they help manage infection control during various outpatient procedures.
+Long-term care facilities and rehabilitation centers also need their expertise to develop an infection control program that protects vulnerable populations from potential infections.
+Infection prevention nurses can also find more jobs in outpatient clinics and ambulatory care centers, where they help manage infection control during various outpatient procedures.

 They also work in local and state health departments, assisting with public health initiatives and disease outbreak responses.
 In addition, they may also work in educational settings, teaching future healthcare professionals about infection prevention and control.